 |Length of program||4 years|

-This project will play a major role in the graduate’s last year, and it aims to be the culmination of the teaching-learning process proposed by the Degree in Sports Management at FPCEE Blanquerna.
+This project will play a major role in the graduate’s last year, and it aims to be the culmination of the teaching-learning process proposed by the Degree in Sport Management at FPCEE Blanquerna.
 This culmination should bring together all the knowledge acquired throughout the entire degree, seeking the meaning that the different subjects in the curriculum have in the project.

 • To show initiative, an entrepreneurial spirit and leadership, and to know how to work on an interdisciplinary team.